Don't Stop 'Til You Get Enough: Release and reception

 In 2006, "Don't Stop 'Til You Get Enough" reached number 17 in the United Kingdom, following the Visionary campaign, whereby 20 of Jackson's hit singles were reissued in several European countries.
 Following Jackson's death in June 2009, his music saw an increase in popularity.
 "Don't Stop 'Til You Get Enough" peaked at number seven on Billboards Hot Digital Songs Chart, peaking at number nine on the charts issue date July 11, 2009.
 "Don't Stop 'Til You Get Enough" charted within the top ten, placing at number nine, in France, and charted within the top 20 in Italy, Portugal and Switzerland, placing at number 16, 18 and 20.
 The song also charted at number 21 in Australia, 38 in the United Kingdom, and 50 in Sweden, respectively.
 "Don't Stop 'Til You Get Enough"s least successful country was Japan, peaking at number 77.
 "Don’t Stop 'Til You Get Enough" was certified platinum in Australia by CBS records Australia in 1980 (Epic's distributor in Australia) for the shipments of more than 100,000 units.

 "Don't Stop 'Til You Get Enough" earned Jackson his first solo Grammy Award, winning Best Male R&B Vocal Performance at the 1980 Grammy Awards.
 It was also nominated for Best Disco Recording.
 The song also received Favorite Soul/R&B Single at the 1980 American Music Awards.

 Music video

-The music video for "Don't Stop 'Til You Get Enough" was directed and produced by Nick Saxton and made its world premiere in October 1979.
+The accompanying music video for "Don't Stop 'Til You Get Enough" was directed and produced by Nick Saxton and made its world premiere in October 1979.
 It was Jackson's first music video as a solo artist.
-The music video shows a smiling Jackson in a black and white tuxedo with a black bow tie (resembling the Off The Wall album cover photo) dancing and singing the song while appearing chroma keyed over a background of abstract geometric figures.
+The music video shows a smiling Jackson in a black and white tuxedo with a black bow tie (resembling the Off the Wall album cover photo) dancing and singing the song while appearing chroma keyed over a background of abstract geometric figures.
 At one stage, Jackson is seen dancing in triplicate, which was considered innovative at the time.

-The music video was included on the video albums: Video Greatest Hits - HIStory, Number Ones and Michael Jackson's Vision.
+The music video was included on the video albums: Video Greatest Hits – HIStory, Number Ones and Michael Jackson's Vision.